loganyu/crossmint_challenge/README.md

 `npm run reset`

 ## Assumptions and Design Decisions
-* the validation step, `isGoalMapValid`, checks that Soloons are only adjacent to a Polyanet.
-However, I left out the logic to do this. the backend does not enforce this validation step.
+* the validation step, `isGoalMapValid`, checks that Soloons are only adjacent to a Polyanet and does not run if the goal map is invalid.
+However, the backend does not enforce this validation step.
+If I had access to the backend, I would add validations for this logic.
+Note that the functions for manual creation and deletion of entities do not validate this since I created them for debugging.
+If the individual creation steps were to be used, I would validate this rule because making an API request.
+* The API allows setting direction and color to any string or number.
+When reading the map, they are treated as "unknown" values